 6. Critical patch deployment

 Cybercrimes have increased in the past decade to exploit organizational vulnerabilities.
 A common entry point for cyberattacks is unpatched systems.
-By using an automated patch management solutions for different OS and third-party applications, IT admins can easily automate patch deployment along with and saving time, effort, and resources.
-System administrators can also avoid bandwidth issues by scheduling patch installations as per their convenience by configuring a deployment policy.
+By using automated patch management tools for different OS and third-party applications, IT admins can easily automate patch deployment and save time, effort, and resources.
+System administrators can also avoid bandwidth issues by scheduling patch installations at their convenience by configuring a deployment policy.

 7. Application control and deployment